treeman/why_cryptocurrencies/chapters/eli5.markdown

 ---
-title: Cryptocurrency value in ten minutes
+title: Why cryptocurrencies in five minutes
 subtitle: ELI5 - what is the inherent values of cryptocurrencies?
 ---